0xAtelerix/docs/technology.md

 ### Conclusion

+Within the Pelagos protocol, data is always available, trustworthy, and native-level for any supported blockchain &mdash; removing the need for lending trust to oracles or relying on fragile bridges.

+This leaves developers free to build logic, not infrastructure: all sequencing, validator management, state sync, security, and bridging are abstracted away by Pelagos.
+This creates an app execution environment that is:

+- Automatic, deterministic, and trust-minimized: making cross-chain automation a first-class primitive

+- Scalable to any need, from single-app projects to massive, interconnected ecosystems

+- Truly multichain: supporting any VM, custom logic, and real interoperability at both the data and execution levels

 Pelagos’ architecture merges Erigon’s proven efficiency with cutting-edge Appchain modularity.
 The results are fast, secure, scalable, developer-friendly deployments that remove traditional pain points from both single-chain and multichain projects.
-By offering deterministic sequencing, rapid horizontal scaling, robust validator security, and seamless multichain APIs, Pelagos truly advances the next generation of decentralized application infrastructure.
+By offering deterministic sequencing, rapid scaling, robust validator security, and seamless multichain APIs, Pelagos truly advances the next generation of decentralized application infrastructure.

+Pelagos lets projects focus on what matters: their application logic, products, and user experience.
+While the platform becomes an invisible, rock-solid foundation for composable, cross-chain web3 innovation.